Can I withdraw my 401(k) early?

 Is there a 401(k) early withdrawal penalty?

-From that $10,000, approximately $6,300 will reach your pocket – after income tax and the early withdrawal penalty.
-In addition, shrinking the amount in your 401(k) can affect your savings' long-term growth and health.
+Of that $10,000, approximately $6,300 will reach your pocket – after income tax and the early withdrawal penalty.
+In addition, shrinking the amount in your 401(k) will have a negative impact on your plan’s growth performance.

 How can I avoid the 401(k) early withdrawal penalty?

-Under specific circumstances, you can avoid paying the 10 percent early withdrawal penalty.
+Under specific circumstances, you can avoid paying the 10% early withdrawal penalty.

-The IRS has guidance for hardship withdrawals, which is an option for people experiencing “immediate and heavy financial needs.”
+The IRS provides guidance for hardship withdrawals, which is an option for people experiencing “immediate and heavy financial needs.”

-The IRS guidance states this legislation covers expenses such as urgent medical care, funeral costs and property payments.
-You can also withdraw $5,000 from a 401(k) without a penalty if the money is going to costs associated with the birth or adoption of a child.
+The IRS guidance states that this legislation covers expenses such as urgent medical care, funeral costs, and property payments.
+You can also withdraw $5,000 from a 401(k) without a penalty if you use it to pay for the costs associated with the birth or adoption of a child.

-Very specific conditions will need to be met to satisfy the IRS guidance, so seek advice from the IRS.
+Very specific conditions will need to be met to satisfy the guidance, so seek advice from the IRS to learn more.
 You can speak to an IRS agent for free, and they will be able to help you understand whether you are eligible for a hardship withdrawal.

 What are the alternatives to withdrawing my 401(k) early?

-Again, withdrawing from your 401(k) early should be a last resort.
-If you need some money, other options can help you avoid the heavy financial penalties.
+Again, withdrawing from your 401(k) early should be viewed as a last resort.
+If you need money, other options may help you avoid heavy financial penalties.

-Some plans allow you to loan yourself cash from your 401(k).
-This avoids the 10 percent penalty on the withdrawal.
-You’ll still have to pay regular income tax on the money you loan yourself.
+For example, some plans allow you to loan yourself cash from your 401(k).
+This avoids the 10% penalty on withdrawal.
+You’ll still have to pay regular income tax on the money you loan yourself, though.

-You’ll pay the amount you’ve borrowed back in installments taken from your paycheck.
-This means your 401(k) investment will remain intact for longer.
+You’ll pay back the amount you’ve borrowed in installments taken from your paycheck.
+This means your 401(k) will remain intact for longer.

 The bottom line